 (1) The quarterly publication;

-(2) Minutes of the Annual Membership Meeting and any Special Meetings;
+(2) Minutes of the Annual Membership Meeting and any Special Meetings of the Membership;

-(3) Educating the membership and the general public about Clan MacFarlane Worldwide, Inc., Scottish heritage and culture, the Scottish Clans, Genealogy of MacFarlanes, legends and lore, celebrating our famous MacFarlanes, athletes, musicians, dancers, authors, and other appropriate topics; and
+(3) Educating the membership and the general public about Clan MacFarlane Worldwide, Inc., Scottish heritage and culture, the Scottish Clans and families, genealogy of MacFarlanes, legends and lore and other appropriate topics; and

 (4) The webpage will be a site for merchandise sales.

-Section 12.3.
+Section 13.3.
 Additions and Changes to the Website.
-The responsibility of the website will be up to the Webmaster and the Internet Committee.
-At no time will the website be out of date as to the current newsletter, upcoming elections, upcoming Clan activities, current officers, directors, committees and chairs and commissioners.
+The responsibility of the website will be up to the Information Technology Committee Chair and the CMW Website Development & Support Sub-Committee.
+At no time will the website be out of date as to the current newsletter, upcoming elections, upcoming Clan activities, current officers, directors, committees and chairs and delegates.